iarjunsk/react-redux-audio-player/README.md

 ![React-Redux-Audio-Player](/screen1.png)

 #### Features:
-      1. Using soundcloud api to fetch tracks
+      1. Using soundcloud api to fetch tracks.
-      2. Implemented using react and redux
+      2. Implemented using react and redux.

 #### App Demo